-This was on New Years’ Eve 1958 and is considered the decisive battle of the revolution in Cuba, securing the victory, and the Cuban Revolution was a fact.
+This was on New Year’s Eve 1958 and is considered the decisive battle of the revolution in Cuba, securing the victory, and the Cuban Revolution was a fact.

-At the time, Fidel Castro was in Santiago de Cuba, 550 miles away from Havana, and there were other contesters for the power in Cuba as well after Batista fled.
+At the time, Fidel Castro was in Santiago de Cuba, 550 miles away from Havana, and there were other contestants for power in Cuba as well after Batista fled.

-He stopped at many places underway, holding charismatic speeches, and gathering support wanting to prove to the people that he was a good future leader for Cuba.
+He stopped at many places, including the important Santa Clara, holding charismatic speeches and gathering support, wanting to prove to the people that he was a good future leader for Cuba.

-The reason people wanted a change back then was that Batista was feared and hated (by many) as a despot that ruled Cuba kind of ruthlessly for years.
+The reason people wanted a change back then was that President Batista was feared and hated (by many) for a long time as a despot who ruled Cuba ruthlessly for years.

 There was all the stuff you hear about in really bad countries.
 People going to prison or disappearing for no reason, torture, persecution, no freedom of speech, all that.

-People were super poor, education horrible, and illiteracy common.
-Fidel and his commanders were, at the time, a hope for a better future.
+People were super poor, education was horrible, and illiteracy was common.
+Fidel and his commanders were, at the time, a hope for a better future for the people.

 You see remnants of this battle all over the city, with murals, statues, and scriptures referring to the incident and the revolutionary victory.
 The whole city is an important landmark in Cuba.

-Many of the things to see and do for a visitor in Santa Clara is obviously connected to the historic happenings of the last days of the revolution in 1958.
+Many of the things to see and do for a visitor in Santa Clara are obviously connected to the historical happenings of the last days of the revolution in 1958.